tianocore-docs/ATBB-Mitigate_Buffer_Overflow_in_UEFI/data_execution_protection/future_work.md

 -->
 ## Future work {#future-work}

-As discussed in [MemMap], there are some limitations if one wants to enable an entire DEP environment in UEFI pre-boot environment.
+As discussed in the white paper, [A Tour Beyond BIOS Memory Map And Practices in UEFI BIOS](https://github.com/tianocore-docs/Docs/raw/master/White_Papers/A_Tour_Beyond_BIOS_Memory_Map_And_Practices_in_UEFI_BIOS_V2.pdf), there are some limitations if one wants to enable an entire DEP environment in UEFI pre-boot environment.
 If the limitation is eliminated in the future, we may configure a DEP environment in the pre-boot environment.

 ### Summary {#summary}

-This section introduces the data execution protection and how to enable it in EDKII.
-For more details, please refer to [MemMap], where we have provided a detailed discussion before.
+This section introduces the data execution protection and how to enable it in EDK II.
+For more details, please refer to the white paper [A Tour Beyond BIOS Memory Map And Practices in UEFI BIOS](https://github.com/tianocore-docs/Docs/raw/master/White_Papers/A_Tour_Beyond_BIOS_Memory_Map_And_Practices_in_UEFI_BIOS_V2.pdf), where we have provided a detailed discussion before.